 Burnside was the first NRA president and it’s worth noting his father emancipated their slaves in the 1820s, as most of the world was ending slavery.

-Also note Burnside was engaged his bride-to-be disappeared and later showed up serving as a spy to perpetuate slavery, engaged to 16 slaveholder rebellion soldiers at the same time (saying “it is so they die happy and if they live I don’t give a damn”).
-While trying to fool Burnside a second time he arrested her.
+Also note Burnside was engaged before Civil War.
+His bride-to-be disappeared and later showed up serving as a spy to the rebels fighting to perpetuate slavery.
+She infamously then got engaged to 16 pro-slavery men at the same time (saying “it is so they die happy and if they live I don’t give a damn”).

-Just to be clear, the pro-slavery sister and mother of the woman he was engaged to were both arrested for carrying large amounts of opium and morphine.
-With her family arrested in the United States for drug smuggling, she then pretends to be British and…
+Just to go a little further on this tangent, the sister and mother of the woman he had been engaged to were both arrested for carrying large amounts of opium and morphine.
+The Civil War also had an element of “war on drugs” to it.
+With this woman’s family arrested for drug smuggling in the United States, she then shows up pretending to be British and…

 After Grant had won on the battlefield, with far superior strategic plans than the bumbling failure General Lee, Grant was thrust into helping establish civilian models for Americans to defend themselves against residual terror cells (e.g. KKK) that were prolonging the Civil War.